Vatavuk/verano/README.md

 For wiring instances conditionally, Verano provides you `ProfileWire` and `QualifierWire`.
 `ProfileWire` condition wiring based on profile set through command line interface via argument `--profile=${profile}`.
-With `QualifierWire` user can specify by a name which instance will be used.
+With `QualifierWire` user can specify, by a name, which instance will be used.
 Lets observe the following example using both of those wires:
 ```java
 public class ItemsComponent extends VrComponent<Items> {